Review of BoJack Horseman (2014)

 There are Bronze and Iron Age graves where archaeologists have found babies buried with sippy cups.
 Even in the ancient world, the fanciest cups were decorated with cute animal motifs.
 From Silly Symphonies (1929) onwards, stereotypical English-language cartoon productions showed similar cute animals, infused with anthropomorphism.
 This is a potential source of comedy, mainly through incongruity and baseness.
 In the same way that viewers are expected to consider themselves superior to fools, they are expected to regard animals and animal people as inherently inferior.
 We laugh at those whom we believe to be so inferior.
 We call them silly.
 For more on this topic, read Steve Baker’s Picturing the Beast (1993).

-You can try to read the brain-damaged chicken episode as a metaphor for human-on-non-human relations in general, the contemporary meat industry in particular, or exploitative human-on-human relations.
-It is similar to the show’s recurring motif of wolves preying on sheep in public without reaction, and one boss hiring exterminators to kill unionizing roach workers in season 5, episode 2.
-Those allegories are in the style of single-panel political cartoons.
-I sense the creators were joking about their own thoughtlessness and apparent callousness, despite having the courage to bring up the food web in the first place.
-The Island of Doctor Moreau (1896) is self-consistent on what would happen if animals were made anthropomorphic and sapient, but BoJack is not.
-It does not make sense as narrative and was not meant to.
-It is deliberately bad worldbuilding.
+The brain-damaged chickens are not crudely literal, but their meaning is vague.
+You can read them as a metaphor for human-on-non-human relations in general, for the contemporary meat industry in particular, or for exploitative human-on-human relations.
+Compare the show’s recurring motif of wolves preying on sheep in public without reaction, and one boss hiring exterminators to kill unionizing roach workers in season 5, episode 2.
+Those other allegories are in the style of single-panel political cartoons.
+With the chickens, I sense the creators were joking about their own thoughtlessness and apparent callousness, despite having the courage to bring up the food web in the first place.
+Somewhere along the way, they gave up on the idea.

 J. R. R. Tolkien gave a straight answer to the question “What if there were elves?”
 His sincerity cemented genre fantasy, ultimately pushing it into the cultural mainstream.
 Alan Moore, in his 1982 run of Marvelman, gave a straight answer to the question “What if there were supermen?”
-He took superheroes—a stale motif created for children—and remade them for adults through good worldbuilding.
+He took superheroes—a stale motif created for children—and remade them for adults through worldbuilding.
 From Moore’s ingenuity and effort came decades and decades of superhero narratives that were more interesting and more successful than the schlock that had come before.
-It was the same again with Urobuchi Gen’s Puella Magi Madoka Magica (2011), which reinvigorated the magical girl children’s genre for adults by giving straight answers to the questions posed by that genre.
-The writers of BoJack do that with the food web, but they shun the follow-up questions because bad worldbuilding is consistent with the silliness that Steve Baker identified in typical depictions of animals.
-As in “Along Flirtation Walk” (1935) or Happy Feet (2006), the animals on this show are only intended to be funny, as they might have been to a Bronze-Age baby.
-The work doesn’t even rise to the level of Charlotte’s Web (1973) or the folktale logic and dark psychology of “Iguana Girl” (1992), a metaphor for post-partum psychosis and resentment of one’s own child using anthropomorphic animals.
+It was the same again with Urobuchi Gen’s Puella Magi Madoka Magica (2011), which reinvigorated the “magical girl” children’s genre for adults by giving straight answers to the questions posed by that genre.
+In their bold treatment of the food web, the writers ask “What if animals were anthropomorphic?”
+They begin to answer, but they shun the follow-up questions and retreat.
+The Island of Doctor Moreau (1896) is self-consistent on what would happen if animals were made anthropomorphic and sapient, but BoJack did not take that opportunity.

 Fans of the show, such as Ngofeen Mputubwele interviewing writer Shauna McGarry on The New Yorker Radio Hour (2021-12-14), praise the fact that actions on the show have consequences.
-That’s true, and it’s a good feature of any show, but only actions have consequences.
-Meanwhile, the world is left broken as a gag.
-It’s as if an idiot producer had decided that They Shoot Horses Don’t They?
-(1969) had to be a cartoon with talking horses, just in case the public would think the story was too dark.
+That’s true, and it’s a good feature of any show, but its world is left broken by the absence of consequences.
 Fortunately, there’s a stylishness to the presentation that surpasses Harvey Birdman, Attorney at Law (2000) and a spate of more outré post-South Park cartoons from the preceding age cohort.
+Vector animation enables all the usual drug-hallucination tricks to spice up the visual presentation.
 Will Arnett is good in the title role.
-Importantly, there are stand-out episodes where the writers challenge themselves to focus on something more interesting than show-business follies and hijinks.
-There’s a lot of talent in it, but its popularity and critical acclaim are a measure of alienation from both nature and the barnyard.
+Importantly, there are stand-out episodes where the writers challenge themselves to focus on something more interesting than the main subject.
+There’s talent in it, but its popularity and critical acclaim are a measure of alienation from both nature and the barnyard.

 References here: March Comes in Like a Lion (2016), “Kanini & Kanino” (2018), Dorohedoro (2020), Tear Along the Dotted Line (2021), “Then Lost is Truth that Can’t be Won” (2022).